Hamza1843/Hamza1843/README.md

 ## *Hi there 👋*

-I'm Hamza, a software engineer from London, UK.
+I'm Hamza, a C++ software engineer from London.